MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inherent-permissions.md

 ---
 title: "Inherent Permissions"
-description: "Description of the inherent permissions and InherentPermissions attribute in AL for Business Central    ."
+description: "Description of how inherent permissions work and the InherentPermissions attribute in AL for Business Central."
 author: Javariya
 ms.custom: na
 ms.date: 07/12/2022